Ukraine local bonds are back

 Then the multiple crises hit at the end of the first quarter of 2020 and there was a crowded rush for the exit.
 The foreign investors' share of the issues had risen to just over 15% of the total outstanding, but between February and November there was unmitigated selling that brought that share down to around 8%.

 With Ukraine’s $5bn stand-by agreement (SBA) with the International Monetary Fund (IMF) frozen, the sell-off of the Ukraine’s Ministry of Finance hryvnia-denominated OVDP treasury bills (OVDP) is a big problem.
-The government is running a large surplus and has a heavy $16bn debt redemption schedule in 2021.
+The government is running a large budget deficit it can't really afford and has a heavy $16bn debt redemption schedule in 2021.
 It was counting on being able to raise $4bn-$5bn on the local markets this year.

-Happily, the post-coronavirus (COVID-19) relief rally kicked in following the announcement of several vaccines and investors have now returned, lifting their share of the market to a total of UAH123,084mn ($4.405bn), or 12.2% of the total outstanding.
+Happily, the post-coronavirus (COVID-19) relief rally kicked in following the announcement of several vaccines and investors have now returned.
+In the last few months the inflows of fresh investment has lifted their share of the market to a total of UAH123,084mn ($4.405bn), or 12.2% of the total outstanding as of mid February.
+Ukraine's bonds are back.

 “We remain constructive on Ukrainian local debt.
 Our view is supported by improved geopolitics, strong macroeconomic performance, solid external balances and attractive risk-reward balance amid the global carry-friendly environment.
 Pushed by elevated fiscal needs, Ukraine’s bonds offer relatively high yields against a background of relatively modest macro, credit and FX risks, especially on a short-term horizon,” the ICU investment banks in Kyiv said in a note.